makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

     (V Ganesan+ 2022; Park+ 2014)
   * reduces computational and memory inefficiencies, circumventing the need for a second text encoder
-  * a unified crossmodal representation between speech and language models.
+  * a unified crossmodal representation between speech and language models
 * focus on psychological or human-level tasks
-  * growing demand for foundation models to better understand the intrinsic qualities of human communication (Soni+ 2024).
+  * growing demand for foundation models to better understand the intrinsic qualities of human communication (Soni+ 2024)
   * how well the representations capture information about the people communicating (Hovy and Yang, 2021; Soni+ 2022)
-  * mental health attributes are highly multimodal as they are influenced by subtle nuances in voice and content (Sartori and Orrù, 2023; Chen+ 2024).
+  * mental health attributes are highly multimodal as they are influenced by subtle nuances in voice and content (Sartori and Orrù, 2023; Chen+ 2024)
 * significant accuracy improvements in self-supervised tasks and downstream psychological tasks over systematically tested variants of WhiSPA.
 We find that:
   * SotA person-level psychological assessments;
-  * a Noise Contrastive Estimation loss yielded a more optimal convegence in aligning Whisper’s latent space with semantic and psychological dimensions.
+  * a Noise Contrastive Estimation loss yielded a more optimal convegence in aligning Whisper’s latent space with semantic and psychological dimensions
   * for downstream psychological tasks, there was almost no benefit in utilizing SBERT representations on top of WhiSPA’s, ie the same information from a text LM can be captured with the LM of the